 How to Make a Sparkling Snowflake Christmas Ornament

-2 Sheets of Stick-on Pearls 4,5, & 6 mm (Also from AC Moore but this set from Michaels looks about the same.)
+- 2 Sheets of Stick-on Pearls 4,5, & 6 mm – Also from AC Moore but this sheet from Amazon would work perfectly.

 Buy and Paint a Snowflake